K-Phoen/flatrise/README.md

 Logstash.

-Please keep in mind that this really is a quick and dirty project, more intended to help me than to be production-ready.
+Please keep in mind that this really is a quick and dirty project, more intended to help me look for a flat and play with cool stuff than to be production-ready.